psychoinformatics-de/ipsy-docs/content/pages/services/printing.rst

 Printing
 ########
-:order: 800
+:order: 680

 When in doubt, use the drivers bundled with your OS.
-Otherwise, use the links below to find the appropriate drivers.
+Otherwise, the links below will help you find the appropriate drivers.

 Ullsperger Lab
 **************